robert-annies/toast/README.md

 >  **TOast Ain't reST**

 *Be careful*: This version is experimental and probably not bullet proof.
-As soon as the gem is installed a controller with ready routing is enabled serving the annotated model's data records for reading, updating and deleting.
+As soon as the gem is loaded a controller with ready routing is enabled serving the annotated model's data records for reading, updating and deleting.
 There are no measures to prevent XSS and CSFR attacks.